DmitriiPodgalo/POP/README.md

-# POP
+# Structure-based modeling of cysteine and serine disease variants of human proteome

 The final project in Bioinformatics Institute

 Student: Dmitrii Podgalo

 Supervisor: Petr Popov, Skoltech

-## Structure-based modeling of cysteine and serine disease variants of human proteome

 ### Motivation
 There are many disease-associated mutations that endow pharmacological target (typically a protein), drug resistance, e.g. G12C amino acid substitution in oncogenic target KRAS.